A Snapshot of Autism in AustraliaThe Australian Autism Alliance will keep you informed of issues affecting the autism community in Australia

 Prevalence and Incidence

-- In South Australian NDIS Launch site, 47% of participants have “Autism and related disorders” listed as their primary disability “due to the very young cohort of participants (0-6 year olds)”
+- In South Australian during the NDIS Launch site that focused on childre (0-6 year olds), 47% of participants had “Autism and related disorders” listed as their primary disability.

 - The Australian Institute of Health and Welfare (AIHW, 2015) reported that autism was the most common primary disability for children aged 0–14 (29%) for services delivered under the National Disability Agreement (NDA) in 2013-14